raspberrypilearning/sensing-space/lesson-3/lesson.md

 1. Ask the students what is filling the space above the water.
 Try and get them to realise that it is mostly water vapour and steam.

-1. Push the lid in place, and ask if air can get back into the container.
+1. Replace the lid, and ask if air can get back into the container.

 	![Box Pi](images/box-pi.jpg)